kartograph/kartograph.py-old/svgmap.py/readme.md

 * **--sea**, **-s** adds a sea background to the map

-## Country Maps
+## Rendering country maps

-Renders maps that are centered on a country.
+The **country** command renders maps that are centered on a country.
 You need to pass a three-letter country code ([ISO 3166-1 alpha 3](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3)) as argument.
 For the country and regions maps the [Lambert Azimuthal Equal-Area projection](http://en.wikipedia.org/wiki/Lambert_azimuthal_equal-area_projection) is used (again, more projections to come in future versions).

 Usage: